mulian/smart-touch/README.md

 Move from top to Bottom.

 ### from
-If you use from, the call function will be triggert on edges moves like following.
+If you use `from`, the call function will be triggered on edges moves like following.

 The distance defines the minimal distance to trigger from edge.
 Every distance parameter is default 50 (if undefined).